 After that, I usually pat the chicken dry with a few paper towels and trim some of the excess skin/fat- you’ll see it.
 It’s not the skin on the back/breast that absorbs lots of spice and gets crispy and delicious as it cooks- it’s the stuff around the neck bone and bottom that’s just kind of chunky and flappy and doesn’t do nobody no good no how.
 Just cut it off.
 Get rid of it.

 Next, separate some of the skin from the breast and back.
 It’s real easy and you should be able to slide your hand down in there to separate it a bit.

 Now is the fun part.
 Rub the bird down generously with your spices of choice.
 Sometimes I just keep it real simple with generous rubs of kosher salt and pepper, but sometimes I get fancy with tandoori spices, paprika or turmeric depending on my mood.
 Don’t be shy here- really rub that sucker down- meat and skin.
 You’ll be glad you did.

-Now, put your <washed> potatoes on the bottom of the Dutch oven, and place the chicken <breast side up> on top.
+Now, place the chicken <breast side up> on top.
 I usually toss a half of a lemon inside the cavity there for aromatics and depth of flavor.
 A little rosemary sprig never hurt either.
 But those are just extra.
 You don’t need them if you don’t have them.

-Now I usually like to add some baby carrots on the sides.
+Now, if I’m pressed for time and know I won’t be back to prep veggies, I add some baby carrots and potatoes on the sides.
 Put the lid on and pop that bad boy in a 250* oven for 3-4 hours.
 I like to remove the lid and finish the chicken uncovered on 350 for about 30 minutes so the skin gets nice and crispy too 🤗.

 Voila!
 Dinner is ready.